The best design is one that is invisible (not literally, though).

 In the case of Aruba, you can see this happening in action.

 Here, we have categorized different activities available on the small island of Aruba so that it is easier for users to find what they’re looking for without getting confused.
 We have got categories such as adventure & tours, art & music festivals, and much more.
+You can check out the various artists and rappers on tour here.
 Users can find and match their interests to further explore.

 3. Considering Empty States As Opportunities

 Desolate playlists, vacant shopping carts, and default search interfaces can leave users wanting for more.
 User experience designers should not let empty states remain empty and instead use them as opportunities to prompt actions – such as directing users towards their favorite products or top recommendations.

 The idea is to ensure that you do not create dead-ends within the design interface that drive users away.
 Making use of the empty states is a brand new opportunity to help users discover new functions and features that will be useful to them.